FacebookTwitterEmailLinkedInTeamsWhatsApp

 How to Create a Shared Calendar in Outlook Web

-1. Open your web browser and go to Outlook.com or the specific URL for your organization’s Outlook web access.
+1. In your web browser, go to Outlook.com or your organization’s unique Outlook web URL.
+Log in if it prompts you to provide one.

 How to Create a Shared Calendar in Outlook for Mac